karthikeyad-pnnl/prototype-building-electrical-models/README.md

 The following distribution topologies are represented:

-- Conventional AC distribution: representative of typical design practice
+- AC distribution: representative of typical/conventional design practice
-- Local DC distribution: low-voltage lighting and MELs served by common AC/DC converters (*e.g.* PoE switches or 24V multichannel converters)
+- Local DC distribution: low-voltage lighting and MELs served by multichannel AC/DC converters (*e.g.* PoE switches or 24V multichannel converters)
-- Central DC distribution: central 380 V DC backbone with low-voltage lighting and MELs served by step-down DC/DC converters
+- Central DC distribution: central 380V DC backbone with low-voltage lighting and MELs served by step-down DC/DC converters

 ***TO DO:** Add graphics and more description?*